stevemao/awesome-git-addons/CONTRIBUTING.md

     What happens
     ```
 ```

+**NOTE:** You *could* include a screenshot, a short description or whatever you like if:
+1. It simply makes it a lot easier for the readers to understand.
+1. It is hard to reproduce the command (EG: must follow sequences).
+1. The output of the command is not self-explanatory of what it's doing.
+1. Any other good reasons.

 - Additions should be added to the bottom of the relevant category.
 - New categories, or improvements to the existing categorization are welcome.